tomchaplin/phlite/README.md

 In particular, when the implementation of $D$ satisfies sufficient constraints, `phlite` provides an implementation of the _clearing_ optimisation (first introduced in [[2]](#2)).

 For more details, please refer to the documentation (forthcoming).
-If you need help implementing `phlite` traits for your specific application, please get in touch!
+If you need support implementing `phlite` traits for your specific application, please get in touch!

 ## Crates